jdh4/dark_notes/README.md

 $ nsight-sys report1.sqlite
 ```

-## Nsight Compute for Detailed GPU Kernel Profiling
+## Nsight Compute for GPU Kernel Profiling (Adroit or Traverse but not TigerGPU)

 See the NVIDIA [documentation](https://docs.nvidia.com/nsight-compute/).
-This tool is available via the CUDA Toolkit on all of our clusters:
+This tool does not support the P100 GPUs of TigerGPU.

 ```
 module load cudatoolkit/10.2